 The Time Factor

-As we mentioned, HIIT workouts are incredibly time-efficient.
+As I mentioned, HIIT workouts are incredibly time-efficient.
 Soccer players must train both on and off the field.
 So, it’s helpful that this workout doesn’t take too much time.

 One study in 2014 found that all you need to do is 30 minutes, three times a week to see the benefits.
 And out of that 30-minute session, you only need to do 10 minutes of intense exercise.